saashub-it/qoq/packages/knip/README.md

 ## Rationale

-Beign tired of setting up [Knip](https://www.npmjs.com/package/knip) all over again for new projects, we created some base template.
-Configs is opinionated, configured from years of development experience, can be used as full setup without any tweaks or as base to Your own configs.
+Tired of setting up [Knip](https://www.npmjs.com/package/knip) from scratch for every new project?
+We created a base template to simplify the process.

+The configuration is opinionated, shaped by years of development experience, and can be used as a complete setup without any tweaks or as a foundation for your own configurations.

 ## Install